hongweilibran/BraSyn_tutorial/README.md

 ## How to generate tumor segmentation masks from four MRI modalities (three real + one synthetic images)?
 Once the missing modality is generated, we can do image segmentation with the four modalities using well-established algorithms (pre-trained models).
 One option is using previous BraTS best segmentation algorithms (with GPUs) available here: https://github.com/BrainLesion/BraTS.
-To do this, you would need to install it via:
+To do this, you would need to [install Docker](https://docs.docker.com/engine/install/) and the _brats_ package via:
 ```
 pip install brats
 ```